Icom IC-R8600 "Wide Band" SDR / DSP

 using different antenna's.
 There is one rear RCA jack that is a spare

 (indicated in the manual that it is is not connected to anything).

 2 power inputs are provided.
 One is using the 3 pin molex type style

 (is also used on the IC-R9500), and a nice flexible power cable is

 included.
 The other is a EIAJ-5 Power Jack / Plug (4.3 x 6.5 x 9.5mm) type.

 "Universal Radio" stresses

-these important reminders to IC-R8600 owners (especially for those
+these important "Operational Reminders" to IC-R8600 owners (especially for those

 who DID NOT read the included printed manual).